dymmond/edgy/docs/test-client.md

 ### How to use it

-This is the easiest part because is already very familiar with the `Database` used by Saffier.
+This is the easiest part because is already very familiar with the `Database` used by Edgy.
 In fact, this is an extension of that same object with a lot of testing flavours.

 Let us assume you have a database url like this following: